Hurry! This retreat always sells out!

 We will also explore a daily writing exercise for release, with a culminating celebration at the fire on Summer Solstice Eve.
 Get ready to transform!

-Our Solstice retreat opens gently on Sunday afternoon with a welcome reception with light refreshments as participants arrive at the boat landing during the afternoon and evening.
+Our Solstice retreat opens on Sunday afternoon with a casual welcome reception with light refreshments as participants arrive at the boat landing during the afternoon and evening.
 You will have free time for settling into your rooms and exploring the lodge and island and you may eat dinner at your leisure.
-Sunday evening around 8 p.m., we will have an opening circle for introductions and orientation.
-The daily schedule will include two writing workshops, yoga and meditation, outdoor adventures and humorous competitions (yes, get ready!), evening fireside chats and bonfires, and of course the fifth annual ritual dock jump in honor of Mary Ann Johnson!
+Sunday evening around 8 p.m., we gather for an opening circle.
+The daily schedule includes two writing workshops, yoga and meditation, outdoor adventures, evening fireside chats and bonfires, and of course the seventh annual ritual dock jump in honor of Mary Ann Johnson!
 A detailed schedule will be presented the first evening of the retreat.

 Not Included: Dinner on Sunday (participants may dine in the Stout’s Lodge Dining room as they arrive if they wish), lunch on Friday, otherwise all meals included.
 Alcohol is available but not included (if you choose to imbibe, please do so only after scheduled programming and only responsibly).
 Transportation to and from Stout’s Island Lodge (parking and 10-minute ferry ride to Stout’s are complementary), incidental fees, damages, or optional excursions while on the island.